Pebble Accretion: The pebble accretion framework

 \runinhead{Pebble Torque} Planets migrate in disks due to an axisymmetric distribution of density.
 Even though solids constitute only $\sim$1\% of the mass, they can nevertheless induce an asymmetry that makes the net torque from solids comparable to the better-known gas-induced torques \citep{Benitez-LlambayPessah2018}.
-In particular, pebbles are typically accreted from the front of the planet creating a solid deficit behind the planet's orbit (see \fg{mosaic}b).
+In particular, pebbles that are accreted from the front of the planet create a deficit in solids behind the planet's orbit (see \fg{mosaic}b).
 This results in a positive and significant torque acting on the planet \citep{ChrenkoEtal2024}.

 \runinhead{Envelope enrichment and compositional implications} A misconception of the core accretion model is that all accreted solids assemble in the central ``core'' of the planet.
 In reality, solids---especially slowly settling pebbles---can undergo thermal ablation in the hot envelopes surrounding accreting protoplanets \citep{VenturiniEtal2015,BrouwersEtal2018}.
 If the sublimated vapor remains in the envelope, it can expedite the onset of runaway gas accretion by increasing the mean molecular weight and decreases the adiabatic index of the gas \citep{BrouwersOrmel2020}.